ansys/pylumerical/doc/source/user_guide/passing_data.rst

 Passing data
 =============

+.. vale off

+..
+    Intentional use of passive voice here
-When driving Lumerical's tools from the Python API, a connection is established between the environments, but they do not share a workspace.
+When driving Lumerical's tools using PyLumerical, the Lumerical environment is connected with the Python environment, but they don't share a workspace.

+.. vale on
-Instead, as variables are passed back and forth as exact copies.
-When variables are passed back and forth, they are also translated between Lumerical types and Python types.
+Instead, PyLumerical passes variables between the Lumerical and Python environments as exact copies.
+During the transition, PyLumerical translates variables between Lumerical types and Python types.
-This article describes how basic datatypes are translated between the Python environment and the Lumerical product, performance considerations, and best practices associated with it.
+This article describes how PyLumerical translates basic data types between the Python environment and the Lumerical product, performance considerations, and best practices associated with it.

-For more information on how to work with datasets, which are composed of these basic datatypes, for processing of simulation results and handling of Lumerical datasets, see the article on :doc:`Accessing simulation results <accessing_simulation_results>`.
+For more information on how to work with datasets, which includes these basic data types and typically contain simulation results, see the article on :doc:`Accessing simulation results <accessing_simulation_results>`.

 +----------------+-----------------------+
 | Lumerical      | Python                |